 How Widespread is Fraud in the Gem World?

 Most cut gems found for sale have been treated in some way.
 This is common practice.
 However, the gem industry often doesn’t share that information with consumers.
-If the treatments are noted up front and prices adjusted, this shouldn’t pose a problem for gem buyers.
+If revealed up front and prices adjusted, treatments shouldn’t pose a problem for gem buyers.
 If not disclosed, however, there is a problem.

 Depending on the gemstone type, 80% or more of the cut stones on the market are synthetic but sold as natural.
 These include amethyst, citrine, morganite, emerald, aquamarine, sapphire, and, especially, ruby, just to name a few of the most popular.